Major Health Insurance Reforms Under Obamacare

 - pediatric services (including oral and vision care).

-Starting in 2014, your insurer can't cancel your insurance if you get sick.
+Because of Obamacare, your health insurer can't cancel your insurance coverage if you get sick.

 No Dollar Caps

 Before Obamacare, many health insurance policies had annual and lifetime dollar caps--that is, a maximum amount the insurance would cover.
 Once the cap was exceeded, the insurance ended.
 For example, a person with a $1 million lifetime cap would have to pay all health expenses over $1 million out of his or her own pocket.
 Given the astronomical cost of health care, these caps could be exceeded very quickly in the event of serious illness.
 However, under Obamacare, insurers may not impose lifetime or annual dollar limits on their coverage.
 This means that no matter how much your health care costs, your insurer must pay all of your expenses once you've paid your total annual out-of-pocket limit.

 Before Obamacare, there was no legal requirement that employers provide their employees with health insurance coverage.
 This has changed.
 Starting in 2015, larger employers were required to offer their employers minimally adequate coverage or be required to pay a hefty fine to the IRS.
 This insurance must pay for at least 60% of covered services.
 Employers can require that employees contribute toward their insurance coverage, but they can’t require them to pay more than 9.5% of their household income toward it.
 In 2015, the employer mandate applied to employers with 100 or more full-time equivalent employers.
 Starting in 2016, the mandate applied to employers with 50 or more full-time equivalent employees.